DeltaFwulf/OctoForge/Thermal Analysis/DevLog.md

 ## Modelling the chamber as a resistance network

 A good method we can use to model the furnace is as a resistance network.
 Using this we can calculate the heat loss though multiple sides using simple analytical techniques.

-as a first attempt, the cylinder may be modelled as a cylinder wall with a lid and a floor surrounded on all sides by ambient air subject to convective heat transfer.
+As a first attempt, the cylinder may be modelled as a cylinder wall with a lid and a floor surrounded on all sides by ambient air subject to convective heat transfer.

 Total resistance for a single wall, $R_{wall}$, is equal to the sum of the inline resistances between the chamber air and the ambient air.

 ## Parameterising air properties

 To save manually looking up values in dry air tables, I will create functions to predict air conductivity and viscosity:

-[here](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference)is a good source for maths formatting using MathJax

 ### Assumptions
 - air is at 101325 Pa